Daninet/hash-wasm/README.md

 - A lot faster than JS implementations (see [benchmarks](#benchmark) below)
 - Compiled from highly optimized algorithms written in C
 - Supports all modern browsers and Node.js
-- Optimized for large files
+- Supports large data streams
 - Supports UTF-8 strings and typed arrays
 - Supports chunked input streams
 - WASM modules are bundled as base64 strings (no problems with linking)